-Colour + Score Impact Score + Context St Stakeholder Interest + Resources Irces Is the risk a PRIORITY for action?
+Colour + Score Impact Score + Context St Stakeholder Interest + Resources rces Is the risk a PRIORITY for action?
 PP10 and PP11: What is the risk that there will be no due-diligence on their technical-and-finan- cial capacities and past lawful compliance?
 Likelihood = 4.6 Impact = 3.6 Total score = 17 Colour is red (Score + colour suggests risk level is very high) Impact score is 3.6/5, addressing this risk will have major impact.
 Stakeholders: MME and applicants Cost: The cost should be viewed as an invest- ment to ensure MME attracts high-quality applicant.
 Cost recovery can be incorporated into application fee.
 Time required: It could take 6 to 12 months as part of the MME's reform agenda.
 Yes.
 This research recommends a more robust framework incorpo- rating due diligence to raise the quality of applicants for mineral exploration license.
 This can be funded from increasing the application fee.
 This recommendation was endorsed by participants of validation workshop on 9th June 2017.

-Colour + Score Impact Score + Context St Stakeholder Interest + Resources Irces Is the risk a PRIORITY for action?
-PD4: What is the risk that criteria for selecting ap- plicant will not be public Impact score is 4.4/5, addressing this risk will have maior impact.
-Stakeholders: MME, CSO, and appli- cant.
-Cost: Cost recovery for external expert can Time required: it could probably take 12 months for to develop Yes.
-The research recommends: knowable?
-Likelihood = 3.8 Impact = 4.4 Contextual factors: 45 exploration licenses be incorporated into application fee. the evaluation criteria and framework. - 6 months: develop- Evaluation panel members to declare that they are not related to or have potential conflict of in- Total score = 17 have been cancelled due to non-compliance.
-This Cost for development of evaluation SOP/ ment of evaluation guideline. terests with applicant.
+Colour + Score Impact Score + Context Sta Stakeholder Interest + Resources rces Is the risk a PRIORITY for action?
+PD4: What is the risk that I criteria for selecting ap- Impact score is 4.4/5, addressing this risk will have maior impact Stakeholders: MME, CSO, and appli- cant Cost: Cost recovery for external exnert can Time required: it could probably take 12 months for to develop Yes.
+The research recommends: Contextual factors: 45 exploration licenses be incorporated into application fee. the evaluation criteria and framework.
+Evaluation panel members to declare that they are not related to or have notential conflict of in- Total score = 17 t to non-compliance.
+This Cost for development of evaluation SOP/ quideline. to or have potential connection in- terests with applicant.
 This weak- ness has been acknowledged.
-PD13: What is risk that reinforces the case for guideline can be - 6 months: training.
-2) Involvement of external expert be independent or will be gent evaluation process members. was extensively discussed at the influenced by company?
-Likelihood = 3.4 to ensure the improved quality of selected can- workshop to mitigate the risks.
-Impact = 4.4 didate.
-3) Clearer evaluation guideline/ Total score = 15 SOP including the requirement for IESIA to provide more compre- Colour is red (Score + colour suggests hensive work program and com- pliance with Sub-Decree No.72. risk level is significant) 4) Additional recommendation derived from the validation work- shop on 9 June 2017 is to make for greater accountability and transparency.
+PD13: What is risk that r more robust and strin- guideline can be - 6 months: training.
+2) Involvement of external expert gent evaluation process members. was extensively discussed at the influenced by company? t Likelihood = 3.4 c to ensure the improved quality of selected can- workshop to mitigate the risks.
+Impact = 4.4 c Total score = 15 didate.
+Clearer evaluation guideline/ SOP including the requirement for ) - - - - IESIA to provide more compre- Colour is red (Score + colour suggests risk laval is significant) hensive work program and com- pliance with Sub-Decree No.72.
+4) Additional recommendation derived from the validation work- shop on 9 June 2017 is to make the decision report of application evaluation available to the public for greater accountability and transparency.